Folk Magic: Verbal Healing Charms

 Out fire!
 In frost!

-In an English version of this charm, the burned area must be emersed in cold water while the charm is recited When the injured area is removed from the water.
-It is blown on three times.
+In an English version of this charm, the burned area must be emersed in cold water while the charm is recited.
+When the injured area is removed from the water, it is blown on three times.

 Basic first aid teaches that in the case of a burn the injured area should be immersed in cold water immediately.
 In the case of a small first degree burn, this treatment is sufficient.
 In the case of a large first degree burn or a more serious burn, such as second or third degree burn, medical attention must be sought.
 Nevertheless, as written, the method in this charm is a perfectly good way to treat a first degree burn.